psu13/mutable-hakyll/draft/quantum.md

 numbers or list of numbers that in principe you can just read off of the mathematical model that you are working with.

-But, in quantum mechanics observables, like the states before them, become a more abstract thing, and that thing is what we call a _self-adjoint linear operator_ on the Hilbert space $\cal H$.
-All this means is that for everything we want to observe we have to find a function from $\cal H$ to $\cal H$ that is _linear_ and also obeys some more technical rules that I will mention but not really define.
+But, in quantum mechanics, observables, like the states before them, become a more abstract thing, and that thing is what we call a _self-adjoint linear operator_ on the Hilbert space $\cal H$.
+All this means is that for everything we want to observe we have to find a function from $\cal H$ to $\cal H$ that is _linear_ and also obeys some more technical rules that I will sort of define below.

 Linearity we have seen before.
 This just means that if you have a operator $O$ that takes a vector $\psi$ and maps it to another vector, then you can move $O$ in and out of linear